Edit

 export function data() {

-// ... but it can also be used inside a Vike hook.
+// ... also be used inside a Vike hook.

-const document = useConfig()
+const config = useConfig()

 }